 Not only place names like Inverness indicate that Scottish settlers once settled along this coast.
 They came after the French claim their claim to power over the region of Acadia in the middle of the 18.
 Century lost to the British had.
-If you look a little deeper and take your time, you will discover many clues that show that the Scottish culture is very lively in these latitudes.
-By that I mean not only the sign on the traffic island in Port Hastings, where visitors are greeted with "Ciad Mille Failte", the Gaelic welcome greeting "A thousand times Welcome".
+If you look a little deeper and take your time, you will find many clues that show that Scottish culture is very lively in these latitudes.
+I don't just mean the sign on the traffic island in Port Hastings, on which the visitors are greeted with "Ciad Mille Failte", the Gaelic welcome greeting "A thousand times welcome".

 The Celtic Music Interpretive Center in Judique (Ceilidh Trail)